The KT Ginxu Super K (V1) midlength wing foil board is designed for efficient waterstarts and high-performance riding. Photo: Ken Cox//The Inertia

 Pros: Surfy shape, awesome all-around midlength design, great rail clearance

-While not as narrow as the Armstrong Midlength FG foil board, the KT Ginxu is the second most difficult-to-start midlength board that we tested.
+While not as narrow as the Armstrong Midlength FG foil board, the KT Ginxu is one of the more difficult-to-start midlength boards that we tested.
 The hull-shaped nose doesn’t provide much side-to-side stability while on the water, so in heavy chop or waves, getting this board off the water takes a bit of getting used to.
-However, the advantages of the design while in the air are undeniable.
+However, the advantages of the design – both in on-water efficiency for getting started/touching down, and while in the air – are undeniable.
 This board is an all-around ripper and true quiver-killer, excelling in both light and heavy-wind conditions, with the aforementioned potential for use as a prone foil board.
 The narrow outline slices through the wind efficiently on upwind tacks, and the longer deck makes it possible to get further forward over the foil for increased drive when needed.
-When it comes to midlength foil boards, the KT Ginxu Super K hits the sweet spot.
+When it comes to midlength foil boards, the KT Drifter Super K 2 brings a refreshed look and hits the sweet spot.

 Armstrong Midlength FG